Unity-Technologies/GenericFrameRecorder/README.md

 3. Add a "Frame Recorder clip" to the track.
 4. Select the newly added slip
 ![](docs/images/TimelineTrack.png)

 5. Edit the clip's settings
 ![](docs/images/RecorderClip.png)

 6. Enter play mode and trigger the timeline through behaviours...

 ## Design

-### Conceptual blocks breakdown
+### Conceptual breakdown
 The Recording framework is composed of three conceptual groups:

 ![](docs/images/ConceptualBlocks.PNG)
 * **Recorders**: the part that takes data feeds (Inputs) and transform them into whatever format they want (Image input -> mp4 file).
 They do NOT deal with gathering the data from Unity: that is the Inputs task.
 Every recorder is broken down into three pieces: Recorder, Settings and Settings Editor.
-* **Inputs**: specialized classes that know how to gather a given type of data from unity and how to pre-package that data in a way that is ready from consumption by the Recorders.
+* **Inputs**: specialized classes that know how to gather a given type of data from unity and how to pre-package that data in a way that is ready for consumption by the Recorders.
 Like recorders, Inputs are borken down into three parts: Input, Setttings and Settings Editor.
 * **Support**: holds the FrameRecorder's logic, UI, timeline integration and services.

-### Recorders and there Inputs
+### Recorders and their Inputs
 Here are the classes that make up recorders and their inputs.

 ![](docs/images/Recorders_and_inputs.PNG)